datasciencesg/workshops/R/Introduction to R/README.md

 # Introduction to R
+- Designed by @linchun1993
-Refer to PDF to get started
+- Refer to PDF to get started